Linear map: Examples

+Linear endomorphisms and isomorphisms

+If a linear map is a bijection then it is called a Linear isomorphism.
+In the case where $V = W$, a linear map is called a linear endomorphism.
+Sometimes the term Linear operator refers to this case, but the term "linear operator" can have different meanings for different conventions.

 Linear extensions

 Often, a linear map is constructed by defining it on a subset of a vector space and then extending by linearity to the linear span of the domain.